CYNAR2k/Link-z/docs/README.md

 - [BAT TO .EXE](https://www.majorgeeks.com/files/details/bat_to_exe_converter.html)
 - [ONION SHARE](https://onionshare.org/) - Open source tool that lets you share files, host websites, and chat with friends using the Tor network
 - [Cider](https://cider.sh/) - A new cross-platform Apple Music experience based on Vue.js written from scratch with performance in mind.
 - [SpotX](https://github.com/spotx-cli) - A multipurpose ad-blocker for Spotify desktop application on Windows, Linux and Mac platforms.
+- [Find and Replace](https://github.com/zzzprojects/findandreplace) - Find and Replace (FNR) is an open source tool to find and replace text in multiple files.
+- [VSCodium](https://github.com/VSCodium/vscodium) - Microsoft’s vscode without telemetry/tracking.

 # Benchmark & Performance Tools 💻